Types of speech sounds, and how to support them in class

 Other speech sounds are made by letting the air flow through our articulators.
 Like the ‘s’ sound.
 For this sound we hover the tongue tip on the ridge behind the top teeth and let the air flow through to make the ‘sss’ sound.

 Now try with the ‘f’ sound.
 For this we need to trap the bottom lip under the top teeth gently so that we can let the air flow to make this sound.
-This is one of my favourite sounds to help children with because we can make a rabbit face.
+This is one of my favourite sounds to help children with because we can make a rabbit face to encourage them to make this sound.

 The technical term for ‘flowy sounds’ is fricative.
 Flow sounds in English are F, V, TH, S, Z, SH, H.